Two-time US cyclo-cross champion Todd Wells is adopting a familiar formula for the 2008 season with his GT GTR Type CX ‘cross machine.

-Cyclo-cross racing is renowned for its awful conditions but the recent Boulder Cup in Boulder, Colorado, provided a break from the norm with spring-like temperatures, bone-dry air and a dusty course.
+Cyclo-cross racing is renowned for its awful conditions but the recent Boulder Cup in

 As such, Wells’ Easton carbon wheels were shod with a fat 34mm-wide Challenge Grifo XS semi-slick tubular out back for a faster roll and increased cushion and an aggressive Dugast Rhino 32mm-wide tubular for better cornering grip.
 Both were treated with Aquaseal on the sidewalls which Wells says “adds a bit more protection for the rocks” and helps prevent dry rot.